oac-tree/oac-tree-mathexpr/doc/index.rst

         <Local name="a" type='{"type":"uint32_arr","element":{"type":"uint32"}}' value="[1,3,5]"/>
     </Workspace>

-More than one assignment, even if chained, can be done in one call:
+Multiple assignments, even if chained, can be done in a single call:

 .. code-block:: xml